 Let’s face it; none of us like cleaning our cars in the cold, dark winter season.
 However, there are some steps you can take before and during winter to make life a whole lot easier.
-These practical winter car care steps also help to prepare and protect your car from the cold, wet, snow and ice.
+These practical car care tips also help to prepare and protect your car for winter cold, wet, snow and ice conditions.

-Salt – One Of Your Cars’ Worst Enemies
+Salt – One Of Your Cars’ Worst Winter Driving Enemies

 Interior – Although Inside, They Also Need More Care In Winter

-Wheels & Tyres – At The Sharp End Of The Harsh Winter Weather
+Wheels & Tires – At The Sharp End Of The Harsh Winter Weather

-Use a dressing with good a UV protection system built in to ensure adequate protection.
+Use a dressing with good a UV protection system built in to ensure adequate barrier to potential UV damage.
 Apply to both front and back of tyres with a liberal application of dressing.
 Allow the dressing to soak in for good 5 to 10 minutes before wiping off the excess, during winter the tyre dressing make take longer to cure, some in some cases the 5 to 10 minutes may not be long enough.

 Whilst on the subject of windscreens and freezing it is always worthwhile carrying a bottle of De-Icer in your car as well as having one in the house (in case your locks freeze as well).
 Our personal favourite is Autoglym De-Icer which is effective up to -50 degrees and safe on paintwork, plastics and rubber.